The History of the Wedding in the West

 For most of the history of the Catholic Church, people could, and did, marry simply by saying so.
-There was no specific formula or ritual, and they did not need the authority of a priest or the permission of their parents—although in practice, especially in the upper classes, families often arranged the marriage or, at least, approved of the partner.
-Some people got married at the church door, sometimes with the blessing of the parish priest—whence the elaborate porches that still adorn some older English churches.
-But many tied the knot on a hill or cliff or other beauty spot, down the pub, at home, at a crossroads, in bed, or pretty much anywhere!
+There was no specific formula or ritual, and they did not need the authority of a priest or the permission of their parents — although in practice, especially in the upper classes, families often arranged the marriage or, at least, approved of the partner.
+Some people got married at the church door, sometimes with the blessing of the parish priest — whence the elaborate porches that still adorn some older English churches.
+But many tied the knot on a hill or cliff or other beauty spot, down at the pub, at home, at a crossroads, in bed, or pretty much anywhere!

 The priest and witnesses

-The requirement for a parish priest (or his delegate) along with at least two more witnesses only came about with the Tametsi decree, issued in 1563 by the twenty-fourth session of the Council of Trent.
+The requirement for a parish priest (or his delegate), along with at least two more witnesses, only came about with the Tametsi decree, issued in 1563 by the 24th session of the Council of Trent.
 But many regions did not follow Tamesti, and it is not until the Ne Temere decree, issued in 1907 by Pope Pius X, that the canonical form of marriage with a church minister and two witnesses became a universal requirement.

 The white dress

 So when in all this did the white dress come in?
 Traditionally, brides simply wore their best dress to their wedding.
 White dresses were impossible to clean and beyond the means of most.
-In any case, the colour of purity in those days was not white but blue—which is why the Virgin Mary is usually portrayed in blue.
-White wedding dresses only became fashionable during the Regency, and only really took offafter Queen Victoria wore one to marry Prince Albert in 1840.
+In any case, the color of purity in those days was not white, but blue — which is why the Virgin Mary is usually portrayed in blue.
+White wedding dresses only became fashionable during the Regency, and only really took off after Queen Victoria wore one to marry Prince Albert in 1840.

 The tradition of putting the bridesmaids into matching dresses is, however, much older, going back to Roman times when it served to confuse the evil spirits threatening to curse the bride.
-Also protecting Roman brides from evil spirits was the bridal veil, which also symbolized the virginity and modesty of the bride.
-Traditionally, the father or groom lifted the veil at the time of the kiss to reveal the bride, and at this point the groom—almost literally—took her into his possession.
+Also protecting Roman brides from evil spirits was the bridal veil, which symbolized the virginity and modesty of the bride.
+Traditionally, the father or groom lifted the veil at the time of the kiss to reveal the bride, and at this point the groom — almost literally — took her into his possession.
 Now, like the dress, the veil has grown into an overblown status symbol.

 Something old, something new

-For luck—at least in England—the bride would wear, as per the opening line of a Victorian rhyme: ‘something old, something new, something borrowed, something blue’.
+For luck — at least in England — the bride would wear, as per the opening line of a Victorian rhyme: "something old, something new, something borrowed, something blue."
 These four items represented, respectively, the bride’s family and her past, her future, borrowed happiness, and virtue.
-At the wedding of Prince William and Catherine Middleton, the bride wore Carrickmacross lace as something old, a pair of diamond earrings from jewellers Robinson Pelham as something new, one of the Queen’s tiaras as something borrowed, and a ribbon sewed into her dress as something blue.
+At the wedding of Prince William and Catherine Middleton, the bride wore Carrickmacross lace as something old, a pair of diamond earrings from jewelers Robinson Pelham as something new, one of the Queen’s tiaras as something borrowed, and a ribbon sewed into her dress as something blue.

 Owning a piece of the wedding dress brought good luck, and wedding guests would rip the bride’s dress to shreds as they led the newlyweds to their bedchamber.
 This developed into the tradition of the groom removing a garter from the bride and tossing it into a crowd of braying bachelors, both to keep them at bay and as proof of consummation.
 The man who caught the garter would put it onto the woman who had caught the bouquet, the idea being that he would then begin to court her.